weixuan-wang123/topic-NMT/README.md

 # Topic-NMT

-Code for EMNLP 2021 Main Conference Paper: Neural Machine Translation with Heterogeneous Topic Knowledge Embeddings, <p><a href="https://aclanthology.org/2021.emnlp-main.256/">pdf</a></p>
+This repository hosts an improved version of the original paper's (<p><a href="https://aclanthology.org/2021.emnlp-main.256/">Neural Machine Translation with Heterogeneous Topic Knowledge
+Embeddings</a></p>) codes.
+You may also referrs to the original code. <p><a href="https://github.com/Vicky-Wil/topic-NMT/tree/V0.0/">V0.0</a></p>

 ## What is Topic-NMT

-we propose heterogeneous ways of incorporating topic information into the Transformer architecture.
+We propose heterogeneous ways of incorporating topic information into the Transformer architecture.
 Specifically, the topic information can be incorporated in a heterogeneous manner, namely as pre-encoder topic embedding (`ENC_pre`), post-encoder topic embedding (`ENC_post`), and decoder topic embedding (`DEC`).
 Besides, the topic distribution learned for each word (as its topic embedding) is summarized at the sentence level and fed into the NMT model.
 The intuition is